hfloresr/Sandhog/docs/final.md

 #### Our Approaches

 At first, we used a deep reinforcement learning approach, which is described in detail in our [status report](https://hfloresr.github.io/Sandhog/status.html).
 However, this approach was not well-suited to the problem because in the pig chase game, the immediate rewards drop off quickly and significantly.
 Our improved approach, the Sandhog\* agent, described below, uses A\*.
-It improves on Microsoft's A\* algorithm by taking as input the probability that the second agent with collaborate with our agent.
+It improves on Microsoft's A\* algorithm by taking into account the probability that the second agent with collaborate with our agent.

 ##### Sandhog\*